churchthemes/widget-importer-exporter/readme.txt

 = Developers =

 The ``wie_before_import`` action fires after a file is uploaded but before the data is imported. ``wie_after_import`` fires after the data is imported.
+The ``wie_import_data`` filter can be used to filter data before it is imported.
 Other filters are used throughout.
-Let me know if you need more actions or filters.
+Submit a pull request on [GitHub](https://github.com/stevengliebe/widget-importer-exporter) if you need more hooks.

 Please jump on [GitHub](https://github.com/stevengliebe/widget-importer-exporter) to report issues and follow development.